indie folk blues singer/songwriter acoustic guitarist

 “They came flying from far away, now I’m under their spell.
 I love hearing the stories that they tell”

-About me then
+about me then

 When I was a little kid my dad paraded my voice around church.
 I’d get so nervous I felt sick.
 But I did love singing loudly into the congregation of voices and harmonies and I still revere the emotion of gospel.

-Luckily for me dad insisted on me getting classically trained in piano, voice and musicianship.
+Luckily for me dad insisted on me getting trained in piano, voice and musicianship.
 I even remember a bit of it.

 At school I was one of those nerdy kids who was hopeless at sport and hung out in the music room experimenting with the double bass and playing 2nd clarinet.